CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: Option Distribution and Instruction Bias

 In multiple-choice tasks, the distribution of options and the phrasing of instructions often have a significant impact on the model's selection behavior.
 If the distribution of option quantities is uneven, or if certain options appear significantly more frequently in the training data, the model may tend to select these high-frequency options, leading to an overestimation or bias in performance.
 Additionally, the way instructions are phrased can also significantly affect the model's reasoning results.

 To avoid these biases, we ensure balanced option distribution, mutually exclusive option content, and clear semantics in the benchmark design, and when necessary, we randomize the order of options to reduce the influence of instruction prompts on model outputs.
-In terms of instruction selection, we tested four different instruction prompts.
+In terms of instruction selection, we tested four different instruction prompts, and the results are shown in the table~\ref{table.12}.
 Ultimately, we adopted the instruction that yielded the best results, ensuring the correct outputs and reviews for the vast majority of models.